-High cholesterol is treated with lifestyle changes and medicine.
+High cholesterol is treated with heart-healthy lifestyle changes and medicine.
 These can lower your cholesterol and your risk of heart disease, heart attack, and stroke.
 You and your doctor may decide to first try treating your high cholesterol without medicine.
-Changing some of your habits may be all you need to do to improve your cholesterol levels.
+Changing some of your habits may be all you need to do to lower your risk.
 Your doctor might suggest that you take medicine too.
 But medicines don't replace these healthy habits.

 Below you'll find some tips for making small changes that can help you get started on healthy changes.

 Here are a few tips to get you started on making small changes at home:

 You don't have to run out and join a gym to get active.
 Start small, and try to make exercise a part of your daily routine.